geotrev/spider-ui/README.md

 $ npm i # this will also run `lerna bootstrap --hoist`
 ```

-If you plan to do any dependency management, make sure you install `lerna` globally:
+Since the repo is managed primarily using [Lerna](https://github.com/lerna/lerna), you should also install that globally:

 ```sh
 $ npm i -g lerna